PabloPie/Gandi-Go/gandi-go-spec.md

 }
 ```

-// this is our interface hosting,
+## Hosting Interface

-// required for v4 and v5
+This is our interface hosting, with all the functions that are going to be implemented, required for hostingv4 and hostingv5

 ```
 type hosting interface {